jonathanrainer/community-wg/rfcs/ambassador-program/overview-for-organizers.md

 Ambassador tasks include:

-* Vendor-neutral conference & meetup talks related to GraphQL
+1.  **Community Leadership**
-* Local gathering organization
+    * Local Gathering organizer
+    * Program committee member for a GraphQL focused event
+    * Organize GraphQL related events
+    * Mentorship hours
+    * GraphQL Foundation community Discord moderation
+1. **Public Speaking**
+    * Speaking at industry or GraphQL Foundation events about GraphQL or GraphQL projects
+1. **GraphQL Focused Content Creation**
-* Written GraphQL content, both on GraphQL platforms and off
+    * Producing written content, both on GraphQL Foundation platforms and in other places
+    * Have written a GraphQL focused book
-* Video / audio GraphQL content, both on GraphQL platforms and off
+    * Producing video and/or audio content, either on GraphQL Foundation platforms or in other places
     * Building demo apps
-* Mentorship hours
+1. **Active Contribution to a GraphQL Foundation Project or Specification**
+    * Have served on the Technical Steering Committee
+    * Have actively maintained a GraphQL project or reference implementation
+    * Attendance at the GraphQL working group or sub-working groups
+1. **Maintainer or A Main Contributor of a Key Open-Source GraphQL Related Project**
+    * For example, GraphQL implementations
+1. **Outreach for GraphQL Foundation initiatives**
+    * Discussion and guidance helping a non-Foundation project to adopt, test and provide feedback on a GraphQL Specification proposal
-* GraphQL Community Discord moderation
+    * Organizing a venue for a GraphQL Local
-* Cross-project collaboration with open source projects outside of the GraphQL GitHub organization
+    * Media outreach with a measurable impact eg publication in a major tech outlet or mainstream media

 ### What the Foundation offers

 * Quarterly meeting with Foundation / TSC reps to give updates about the general direction of the project and an opportunity for Q&A
     * 15 minute presentation-style
     * followed by Q&A
-    * time also allowed for the Foundation / TSC reps to ask for the Ambassadors' feedback on the current directions of the GraphQL project, be that technical (eg Specification RFCs), or community initative focused
+    * time also allowed for the Foundation / TSC reps to ask for the Ambassadors' feedback on the current directions of the GraphQL project, be that technical (eg Specification RFCs), or community initiative focused
 * Promotion of the Ambassador as a go-to GraphQL community leader
     * Website profile
     * Biographies / interviews with each Ambassador